-Because China's market is meaningfully restricted to foreign investors-and Chinese investors are mostly blocked from developed-world markets-its correlation with developed markets is weak-just 0.57 over the past 20 years.
-While 0.57 implies some tendency for China and the MSCI World Index to move together, it pales next to the 0.83 correlation between US and non-US developed markets.
-XXXX
+Because China's market is meaningfully restricted to foreign investors-and Chinese investors are mostly blocked from developed-world markets-its correlation with developed markets is weak-just 0.57 over the past 20 years.xxix While 0.57 implies some tendency for China and the MSCI World Index to move together, it pales next to the 0.83 correlation between US and non-US developed markets.xxx

 A Chinese economic crash would be a drag, hitting profits for many US, European and developed Asian firms.
 But crash fears exaggerate reality.
 Yes, China's real estate sector has been troubled for years.
 Developers including Evergrande, which received a Hong Kong court liquidation order in late January 2024, have been collapsing since 2021 alongside some of the financing arms, like Hywin.
 Yet Chinese property markets aren't a huge economic driver.
-Through Q3, property investment was down -9.1% year to date versus 2022's first three quarters, yet year-to-date GDP rose 5.2%.
-Interestingly, construction output grew year-over-year, a sign builders continue making progress on a big backlog of sold-but-uncompleted housing units.
+Through Q3, property investment was down -9.1% year to date versus 2022's first three quarters, yet year-to-date GDP rose 5.2%.xxxi Interestingly, construction output grew year-over-year, a sign builders continue making progress on a big backlog of sold-but-uncompleted housing units.

 Some argue property troubles will ripple more broadly, hurting consumption.
-But activity in the wholesale and retail trades rose 6.1% year to date through Q3 versus the same stretch in 2022.
-Heavy industry is also faring fine, with manufacturing up 4.1% year to date.
+But activity in the wholesale and retail trades rose 6.1% year to date through Q3 versus the same stretch in 2022.xxxii Heavy industry is also faring fine, with manufacturing up 4.1% year to date.xxxiii xxx Source: FactSet, as of 12/20/2023.